gfidone/COSMOS/README.md

     python experiments/main.py
     ```

 Upon completion, simulation data will be stored into a JSON file at the specified `path` in `experiments/config.json`.
+For details about JSON output fields, see `api_reference.md`.
 # License
 COSMOS is distributed under the GNU General Public License.
 Refer to LICENSE.txt for details.